radio-astro-tools/pvextractor/docs/programmatic.rst

     >>> slice3 = extract_pv_slice('my_cube.fits', path3)

-.. note:: If a pass is passed in in world coordinates, and the data passed is
+.. note:: If a path is passed in in world coordinates, and the data are passed
-          a plain Numpy array, the WCS information should be passed as a :class:`~astropy.wcs.WCS` object to the ``wcs=`` argument.
+          as a plain Numpy array, the WCS information should be passed as a :class:`~astropy.wcs.WCS` object to the ``wcs=`` argument.

 ..
 Advanced paths